Nexmo/nexmo-developer/_documentation/vonage-business-cloud/smart-numbers/guides/vbc-resources.md

 ---
 title: Resources
-description: A comprehensive list of resources to help you create Number Programmability service applications
+description: A comprehensive list of resources to help you create Smart Numbers service applications
 navigation_weight: 6
 ---

 # Resources

-## Number Programmability Code Snippets
+## Smart Numbers Code Snippets

 The following Code Snippets get you up and running with the basics: